adammvaldes/Triptomizer/README.md

 Dmitry Melnikov is a third year student at CSU majoring in computer science.
 Previously he graduated from Colorado School of Mines with a degree in petroleum engineering in 2008.
 He worked as production and drilling engineer in Wyoming and Colorado, including a position as night time rig site supervisor.
 His focus on drilling optimization and frustration with lack of suitable software in the industry lead him to a career change with the goal of designing software that would fill that void.
 The industry experience helped him understand the importance of teamwork and communication.

 # Manifesto
+One of the main values for our team is the desire to learn.
+We are focused on gaining as much useful knowledge out of this course as possible.
+There is a lot of competition on the market for computer scientists and the main things that help candidates stand out are their skills.
+The more comfortable you are with commonly used industry tools and practices the more desirable you are for the employer.
+With the goal of the team and this course aligning so perfectly we are hoping to develop skills that will be useful for the duration of our careers.

 # Expectations